vlang/v/doc/docs.md

 ### Slices with negative indexes

-V supports array and strings slices with negative indexes.
+V supports array and string slices with negative indexes.
 Negative indexing starts from the end of the string towards the start, for example `-3` is equal to `array.len - 3`.
 Negative slices have a different syntax from the normal ones, you need